 Read the instructions: Always take the time to read all information presented to you during, and prior to your test.

-Practise: Research has found that cognitive reasoning test validity increases when candidates have practised beforehand.
-Therefore, please feel free to use the practise tests available above.
+Practice: Research has found that cognitive reasoning test validity increases when candidates have practiced beforehand.
+Therefore, please feel free to use the practice tests available above.

 Stay calm: Please try your best to be as relaxed as possible when completing the test.
 We recommend completing the test in a quiet environment and try to get plenty of sleep.